 The most popular time to visit Stockholm is undisputedly in summer when the weather is mild and warm and the locals take to the streets.
 Going for a swim in the middle of the city is a special treat, along with island hopping trips.
 Needless to point out though, the time of year will determine how you will experience Sweden and the capital.

 The harsh Scandinavian winter will last from October to April, depending on the region you find yourself in.
 The winters in the south are milder and much more bearable.
-Temperatures will range from 23 to 35 degrees Fahrenheit (minus 5 to 2 degrees Celsius), but have been known to drop below -15.
-The lowest temperature for Sweden has recorded 100 years ago when temperatures reached a mind-numbing minus 23 degrees Fahrenheit (minus 31 degrees Celsius).
+Temperatures will range from 23 to 35 degrees Fahrenheit (minus 5 to 2 degrees Celsius), but have been known to drop below 5 F (minus 15 C).
+The lowest temperature for Sweden was recorded 100 years ago when temperatures reached a mind-numbing minus 23 degrees Fahrenheit (minus 31 degrees Celsius).
 However, it has not dropped below minus 13 degrees Fahrenheit since that record.
 Snowfall usually occurs in December, and the north will experience some serious snow-rich winters with depths around 40 centimeters.
 The far south, on the other hand, can only expect rain.

 Winter travel is somewhat restricted in certain areas, and the smaller towns go into a hibernation-like state.
 However, don't knock the Stockholm winter.
 It definitely has a certain charm to it as the city is turned into a picturesque fairytale town.
 Go skating on the frozen lakes and waterways, and best of all, experience the Christmas cheer that is so unique to Scandinavia.

-What to pack: Regarding clothing, light to medium weight articles will do just fine for summer months, but for those traveling from countries closer to the equator; I would suggest some proper heavyweight jackets and coats for winter.
+What to pack: Regarding clothing, light to medium weight articles will do just fine for summer months, but for those traveling from countries closer to the equator, bring proper heavyweight jackets and coats for winter.
 Packing a raincoat is also well advised, regardless of the time of year you travel.